gokubi/policies/citizen_code_of_conduct.md

 ## 2. Consent

 It is everyone’s responsibility to understand, ask for, and choose whether to give or withhold consent.
 Together, we seek to create a safe and consensual space where people are accepted and able to explore themselves and their relationships with others.
-This applies to gatherings of all kind: group dinners, dance parties, conversations like book clubs, relaxing in the hot tub, and all other gatherings.
+This applies to gatherings of all kinds: group dinners, dance parties, conversations like book clubs, relaxing in the hot tub, and all other gatherings.
 Because of our country's long history of discrimination and violence against marginalized groups, we ask people with privilege to actively advocate for the safety and inclusion of people with less privilege.

 These are the consent guidelines we expect everyone at Kairos events to follow: